oskarfernlund/ldc-demand-forecasting/README.md

 All analysis and results are contained in the notebook `main.ipynb`.
 The source directory `src/` contains some helper code, including the Bayesian linear regression model, linear basis mapping and some evaluation metrics.
 The provided datasets can be found in the `data/` directory.

+A good reference on BLR can be found in chapter 9 of [Maths for Machine Learning](https://mml-book.github.io/book/mml-book.pdf).

 Apologies for the lack of docstrings and proper commenting / documentation, I was quite pressed for time!

 ## Installation :computer: